 6. Find a way to channel your anger

 Art is often thought of as a way to express your emotions.
 Anger, whether good or bad, is an emotion.
 You can try to draw, paint, sing or dance your problems away.
 Playing drums is a great mixture of this and exercise.
 Just as if you were working out, whatever is causing you pain and anger should leave the room when you’re doing art.
 You’re only there to express what you feel, not to submerge yourself into what got you upset.

 If you decided to write it down as a way to channel your anger into something useful, that’s great!
 If you don’t know how to do any of the things above, you can always write something down – like your own story.
 Keep a journal where you talk to yourself about what caused your anger, how did you react to it, what did you do to fix it, and how can you evolve as a person from the incident.
 You have to be completely honest with yourself – that way, you’ll be able to read it later on and see how better or worse you’re doing, and what can you do to improve.

 If nothing is working for you, it’s best to seek professional help.
 Anger is a serious issue for some people, and it might be affecting you more than you think.
+An anger management program is an effective option when everything else seems to not help.
 Doing therapy or taking anger-management counseling might be the difference between constant wrath and healthy living, so it could be in your best interest to consider this option.

 Start managing your anger